tiramiseb/awesomeshop/README.rst

 For this image to work, you need to provide the container a `config.py` file, mounted on `/awesomeshop/config.py`.
 To serve it, you need a reverse proxy, which will connect to the awesomeshop container on port 3031 using WSGI and serve it on `/api`.
+You also need an MongoDB instance.

 The awesomeshop image also shares the web root in a volume, on `/awesomeshop/webroot`.
+You will probably want to mount external volumes on `/awesomeshop/webroot/local` for local files and `/awesomeshop/webroot/photos` for uploaded pictures.

-A NginX configuration can contain the following parameters:
+An NginX configuration can contain the following parameters:

 ```
     location / {
         root   /awesomeshop/webroot;